romanlutz/github-repo-stats/README.md

 Visit the [GitHub website](https://github.com) and click on the plus symbol in the top right corner next to your profile picture.
 Select "new repository" and provide an appropriate name, e.g. "<repo name>-stats".
+In the following we assume that you chose "<repo name>-stats", so if you choose something else you may have to make additional changes.

 ### Configure the GitHub workflow